Jonas Valančiūnas

-Jonas Valančiūnas (/'jounəs/ /ˌvaelən'tʃunəs/ YOH-nəss VAL-ən-CHOO-nəs; /lt/; born 6 May 1992) is a Lithuanian professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
+Jonas Valančiūnas (/'jounəs/ /ˌvaelən'tʃunəs/ YOH-nəss VAL-ən-CHOO-nəs; /lt/; born 6 May 1992) is a Lithuanian professional basketball player for Žalgiris of the Lithuanian Basketball League (LKL) and the EuroLeague.
 He was selected by the Toronto Raptors with the fifth overall pick in the 2011 NBA draft.
-He has also played for the Memphis Grizzlies, New Orleans Pelicans, Washington Wizards and Sacramento Kings.
+He has also played for the Memphis Grizzlies, New Orleans Pelicans, Washington Wizards, Sacramento Kings, and Denver Nuggets.

-Valančiūnas has been a member of the Lithuania men's national basketball team since age 19.
+Valančiūnas has been a member of the Lithuania national team since age 19.
 He won two EuroBasket silver medals in EuroBasket 2013 and EuroBasket 2015, earning All-Tournament honours in the latter.
 Valančiūnas also appeared in the documentary The Other Dream Team.

 Professional career

-Perlas Vilnius (2008–2010)
+Perlas (2008–2010)

 Valančiūnas started playing professionally for Perlas in 2008.
-During the 2008–09 season the team played in the Lithuanian National Basketball League (NKL), Lithuania's second strongest league, but moved up to the top-tier Lithuanian Basketball League (LKL) the following season.
-In January 2009 Valančiūnas signed a long-term contract with Lithuanian powerhouse Lietuvos Rytas, but, as Perlas was Lietuvos Rytas' daughter club, he did not immediately move to Lietuvos Rytas, staying in Perlas for the first half of the 2009–10 season.
+During the 2008–09 season the team played in the National Basketball League (NKL), Lithuania's second strongest league, but moved up to the top-tier Lithuanian Basketball League (LKL) the following season.
+In January 2009 Valančiūnas signed a long-term contract with Lietuvos rytas, but, as Perlas was Lietuvos rytas' farm club, he did not immediately move to Lietuvos rytas, staying with Perlas for the first half of the 2009–10 season.

-Lietuvos Rytas Vilnius (2010–2012)
+Lietuvos rytas (2010–2012)

-On 17 January 2010, Valančiūnas finally moved to Lietuvos Rytas.
-A month after that Lietuvos Rytas won the 2010 edition of Lithuanian Basketball Federation LKF Cup.
-While playing there, Valančiūnas has played in the LKL Finals three times, in 2010, 2011 and 2012.
-The team won the 2010 series against Žalgiris 4–3, but lost to the same team the following year 1–4 and 0–3 in 2012.
+On 17 January 2010, Valančiūnas finally moved to Lietuvos rytas.
+A month after that Lietuvos rytas won the 2010 edition of Lithuanian Basketball Federation's LKF Cup.
+While playing there, Valančiūnas played in the LKL Finals three times, in 2010, 2011 and 2012.
+The team won the 2010 series 4–3 against Žalgiris, but lost to the same team the following year 4–1 and 3–0 in 2012.

 Valančiūnas became February's MVP in the VTB United League in 2012.
 Two months later he won the EuroCup Rising Star award and was named in the All-EuroCup squad.
-He averaged 10.8 ppg, 7.6 rpg and 1.6 bpg while shooting 63.4% from the field, leading Lietuvos Rytas to third place.
+He averaged 10.8 points, 7.6 rebounds and 1.6 blocks, while shooting 63.4% from the field, leading Lietuvos rytas to third place.

-Valančiūnas participated in three LKL All-Star Games, the 2010, 2011 and 2012 LKL All-Star Games.
-During the 2011 All-Star Game Valančiūnas scored 18 points and grabbed 10 rebounds, helping the "Lithuanians" win the game.
+Valančiūnas participated in three LKL All-Star Games in 2010, 2011 and 2012.
+During the 2011 All-Star Game Valančiūnas scored 18 points and grabbed 10 rebounds, helping this team win the game.
 He was named as the 2011 LKL All-Star Game MVP.
 During the 2012 game he led his team to victory, scoring 25 points including one three-pointer, grabbing 13 rebounds and dishing out 6 assists.
 He won the MVP award once again.

-In December 2011, Valančiūnas was named the Lithuanian Basketball Player of the Year for a first time.
-He was also twice named the FIBA European Young Player of the Year, in February 2012 and February 2013.
+In December 2011, Valančiūnas was named the Lithuanian Basketball Player of the Year for the first time.
+He was also twice named the FIBA European Young Player of the Year in February 2012 and February 2013.